 - Tomato paste adds a nice depth of flavor to the dish.

 - You just need ½ cup of sour cream to make the stroganoff really rich and creamy.
+Use full fat sour cream for best results.

 How to make Beef Stroganoff with Cream of Mushroom Soup